 Shakti is a safe technology.
 It’s an example of ‘complex magnetic signal’ neural stimulation, which has been studied in the laboratory.
-Click here to see some of the research done with this class of technology using the amygdala (“burst-firing”) signal.
-The study done with the hippocampal signal is here.
-Another study, with both signals, is here.
+There have been several studies have been with this class of technology using a signal derived from the amygdala (“burst-firing”).

-The developer of this class of technology has issued an open letter about Shakti, attesting to it’s safety, which you can see here.
+The original developer of this technology issued an open letter about Shakti, attesting to its safety.

 Complete instructions are embedded in the software.
-Tech Support is Available
+Free Tech Support is Available.

 8 Coil Shakti – $285.00